 We’ve had lots of requests for more information on dwarf conifers and it’s easy to see why.
-As landscapes are getting smaller and gardeners have less time to care for them, these naturally smaller plants are taking a larger role.
-They look great year round, come in all kinds of shapes, forms, and colors, many are water-wise once established, and most thrive in extreme climates.
-However, the real reason we love them is the way they provide strong structure and play well with floriferous bounty during the growing season, becoming stars in their own right during the winter.
+They look great year-round, come in all kinds of shapes, forms, and colors, many are water-wise once established, and most thrive in extreme climates.
+However, the real reason we love them is the way they provide strong structure and play well with floriferous bounty during the growing season, and then become stars in their own right during the winter.
 Speaking of winter, conifers provide important shelter and food for birds and many small mammals who nest within during the coldest months.

-Dwarf conifers offer a long list of design or placement options in the landscape — use them as anchors of ever-changing planting vignettes, as vertical elements in a design, in large containers, as groundcovers, and in clusters with other dwarf conifers.
-Here are a few inspirations we found, and below, a group of our favorite dwarf conifers divided by zones.
-If you live in zones 4–8 you have the largest range of choices, but there’s something amazing for just about every zone!
+Dwarf conifers offer a long list of design or placement options in the landscape — use them as anchors of ever-changing planting vignettes, vertical elements in a design, large container specimens, groundcovers, and in clusters with other conifers.
+Here are a few design inspirations we found, and below those, we offer our favorite dwarf conifers divided by Hardiness Zones.
+If you live in Zones 4–8 you have the largest range of choices, but there’s something amazing for just about everyone.

-Questions or need specific plant advice?
+Do you have questions or need specific plant advice?
 Leave a message in the comments section, or visit our Help Center.

-Tough, waterwise and generally unbothered by moderate foot traffic, spreading varieties of dwarf conifers make for excellent groundcovers.
-The key is to holster the edge trimmers and let them have it their way.
-Allowed to tumble, spread, and scramble, they’ll be some of loveliest, easiest, and least fussy options for softening spaces.
+Tough, waterwise, and generally unbothered by moderate foot traffic, spreading varieties of dwarf conifers make for excellent groundcovers.
+The key is to holster the hedge trimmers and let them have it their way.
+Allowed to tumble, spread, and scramble, they’ll be some of the loveliest, easiest, and least fussy options for softening spaces.

-While we’ve seen many fascinating examples of conifer collections where these plants are largely isolated and grouped with only other similar plants, for most of us, meshing dwarf conifers with perennials, flowering shrubs and grasses will yield the most natural looking landscape.
-We love this bordering-on-wild mix of spruce and pine with hydrangea, Japanese maple, and perennials such as rudbeckia and Russian sage.
+While we’ve seen many fascinating examples of conifer collections where they are isolated and grouped with only other similar plants, for most of us, meshing dwarf conifers with perennials, flowering shrubs, small trees, and grasses will yield the most natural-looking landscape.

 In addition to the low-growing, spreading types, other dwarf conifers are more upright and add vertical punctuation to a small landscape.
-These are especially useful in larger borders, but also to add height and also soften the corner of a house, flank the front door, or frame a pergola, swimming pool, or water feature.
-This is where you must be vigilant about the eventual mature size.
-Don’t the ones who have to prune your conifers into submission, thereby ruining their inherent graceful shape!
+These are especially useful in larger borders, where they can add height, soften the corner of a house, flank the front door, or frame a pergola, swimming pool, or water feature.
+Here, you must be vigilant about the eventual mature size.
+Choose a dwarf conifer that will fit your space.

-One of the easiest, do it this weekend and it’ll look great, ways to use dwarf conifers is in containers.
+One of the easiest ways to use dwarf conifers is in containers.
 Conifers aren’t fiddly creatures, but they do like well-drained soil so be sure that whatever you pair with them is compatible.
 The best thing about using dwarf conifers as the anchor for a container planting is that when winter comes and all else withers, they’ll still look fabulous.

 Use: Accent, massed, groundcover, large container specimen.